Warbo/chriswarbo-net/unfinished/checking_combinators_with_falsify.md

 ### Disagreeing arguments prove disagreement ###

-Finally, if symbolic heads are given the same *number* of arguments, we will see if their *values* disagree; in which case, we can choose input values which propagate such disagreements to the top-level.
-For example, let's say `Xabc` reduces to `ab` and `Yabc` reduces to `ac`: these are unequal, but our `distinctSymbolicHeads`{.haskell} function can't tell (since their heads have the same symbol, `a`); and our `unequalArgCount`{.haskell} function can't tell (since they apply `a` to the same number of arguments, one).
-However, we *can* tell that those argument *values* are unequal (since one is `b` and the other is `c`, which `distinctSymbolicHeads`{.haskell} can tell are unequal).
+Finally, we can force expressions to disagree by forcing a disagreement *inside* them, then propagating it up to the overall result.
+This is useful, since it can be achieved when each expression has the *same* `Symbol` at their heads (avoiding `distinctSymbolicHeads`{.haskell}), and they apply it to the *same* number of arguments (avoiding `unequalArgCount`{.haskell}); as long as we can force the *values* of those arguments to disagree.

+For example, let's say `Xabc` reduces to `ab` and `Yabc` reduces to `ac`: these have the same symbol `a` as their heads, and both apply it to a single argument.
+However, the values of those arguments (`b` and `c`) are provably unequal (via `distinctSymbolicHeads`{.haskell}, in this case).
+We can hence use the first input `a` to propagate its unequal argument, e.g. using the input value `SKK`.
-In this case we can force a disagreement between `X` and `Y` by choosing a value for the first input which reduces to its first argument, say `SKK`.
-Then `X(SKK)bc` reduces to `b` and `Y(SKK)bc` reduces to `c`, which we can force to disagree using unequal input values like `S` and `K`.
+Since `X(SKK)bc` reduces to `b`, and `Y(SKK)bc` reduces to `c`, we can force a disagreement by choosing unequal values for `b` and `c`; and this extends to more inputs by having them consume the remainder, as before. ∎

-The following function checks for the situation described above, using a given function to check whether two arguments are unequal:
+The following function checks for the situation described above.
+It checks whether argument values are unequal using a given `unEq`{.haskell} parameter, which is more general and useful than if we hard-coded some specific check:

 ```{.haskell pipe="./show Main.hs"}
 -- | Whether the given Com values have matching symbols in their heads, but